 Beneficial Owners.
 If you are a stockholder whose shares are held in "street name" (i.e., in the name of a broker or other custodian) you may vote the shares in person at the annual meeting only if you obtain a legal proxy from the broker or other custodian giving you the right to vote the shares.
 Alternatively, you may have your shares voted at the annual meeting by following the voting instructions provided to you by your broker or custodian.
-Although most brokers offer voting by mail, telephone and via the Internet, availability and specific procedures will depend on their voting arrangements.
+Although most brokers offer voting via the Internet, by telephone, and mail, availability and specific procedures will depend on their voting arrangements.
 If you do not provide voting instructions to your broker or other custodian, your shares are referred to as "uninstructed shares."
-Under rules of the New York Stock Exchange ("NYSE"), your broker or other custodian does not have discretion to vote uninstructed shares on non-routine matters, such as Proposals 1, 2 and 4, and, accordingly, may not vote uninstructed shares in the votes on such Proposals.
-However, your broker or other custodian has discretion to vote your shares on Proposal 3 (Ratification of the Appointment of our Independent Registered Public Accounting Firm).
+Under rules of the New York Stock Exchange ("NYSE"), your broker or other custodian does not have discretion to vote uninstructed shares on non-routine matters, such as Proposals 1, 2, 3 and 5, and, accordingly, may not vote uninstructed shares in the votes on such Proposals.
+However, your broker or other custodian has discretion to vote your shares on Proposal 4 (Ratification of the Appointment of our Independent Registered Public Accounting Firm).
 See below "What is a Broker Non-Vote?"

-How You May Revoke or Change Your Vote
+4. How May You Revoke or Change Your Vote?